Epitaxy: Types

 Heterotopotaxy is a process similar to heteroepitaxy except that thin-film growth is not limited to two-dimensional growth; the substrate is similar only in structure to the thin-film material.

-Pendeo-epitaxy is a process in which the heteroepitaxial film is growing vertically and laterally at the same time.
+Pendeo-epitaxy is a process in which the heteroepitaxial film is growing vertically and laterally simultaneously.

 In 2D crystal heterostructure, graphene nanoribbons embedded in hexagonal boron nitride give an example of pendeo-epitaxy.

 Grain-to-grain epitaxy involves epitaxial growth between the grains of a multicrystalline epitaxial and seed layer.
 This can usually occur when the seed layer only has an out-of-plane texture but no in-plane texture.
 In such a case, the seed layer consists of grains with different in-plane textures.
 The epitaxial overlayer then creates specific textures along each grain of the seed layer, due to lattice matching.
 This kind of epitaxial growth doesn't involve single-crystal films.

 Epitaxy is used in silicon-based manufacturing processes for bipolar junction transistors (BJTs) and modern complementary metal–oxide–semiconductors (CMOS), but it is particularly important for compound semiconductors such as gallium arsenide.
 Manufacturing issues include control of the amount and uniformity of the deposition's resistivity and thickness, the cleanliness and purity of the surface and the chamber atmosphere, the prevention of the typically much more highly doped substrate wafer's diffusion of dopant to the new layers, imperfections of the growth process, and protecting the surfaces during manufacture and handling.

 Mechanism

-Epitaxial growth is classified into three primary growth modes-- Volmer–Weber (VW), Frank–van der Merwe (FM) and Stranski–Krastanov (SK).
+Heteroepitaxial growth is classified into three primary growth modes-- Volmer–Weber (VW), Frank–van der Merwe (FM) and Stranski–Krastanov (SK).

 In the VW growth regime, the epitaxial film grows out of 3D nuclei on the growth surface.
-In this mode, the adsorbate-adsorbate interactions are stronger than adsorbate-surface interactions, which leads to island formation by local nucleation and the epitaxial layer is formed when the islands join with each other.
+In this mode, the adsorbate-adsorbate interactions are stronger than adsorbate-surface interactions, leading to island formation by local nucleation and the epitaxial layer is formed when the islands join.

 In the FM growth mode, adsorbate-surface and adsorbate-adsorbate interactions are balanced, which promotes 2D layer-by-layer or step-flow epitaxial growth.

 The SK mode is a combination of VW and FM modes.
 In this mechanism, the growth initiates in the FM mode, forming 2D layers, but after reaching a critical thickness, enters a VW-like 3D island growth regime.

 Practical epitaxial growth, however, takes place in a high supersaturation regime, away from thermodynamic equilibrium.
 In that case, the epitaxial growth is governed by adatom kinetics rather than thermodynamics, and 2D step-flow growth becomes dominant.

 Methods

 Vapor-phase

 Homoepitaxial growth of semiconductor thin films are generally done by chemical or physical vapor deposition methods that deliver the precursors to the substrate in gaseous state.
-For example, silicon is most commonly deposited from silicon tetrachloride and hydrogen at approximately 1200 to 1250 °C:
+For example, silicon is most commonly deposited from silicon tetrachloride (or germanium tetrachloride) and hydrogen at approximately 1200 to 1250 °C: